-As of the date hereof we have 13 employees.
-Our management consists of our Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Commercial Officer, SVP CMC (chemistry manufacturing and controls), our VP for Finance, VP for Preclinical Development as well as our SVP for Regulatory Affairs.
+As of the date hereof we have 19 employees.
+Our management consists of our Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Commercial Officer, SVP CMC (chemistry manufacturing and controls), SVP for Finance, SVP for Preclinical Development, SVP for Regulatory Affairs as well as our Director of Quality Assurance.
 We further have service agreements with U.S.-based regulatory consultants as well as additional U.S.-based clinical consultants who are members of our clinical advisory board.
 We believe that we maintain good relations with all of them.